 Locating Additional Policies.
 It’s a fact, many life insurance benefits go unclaimed because beneficiaries do not realize a policy exists.
 Below are some tips for locating additional life insurance policies.

-1. Review the decedent’s check book or bank statements looking for premium payments to a life insurance company.
+1. Review the deceased’s check book or bank statements looking for premium payments.

-2. Review the decedent’s tax returns for the last several years to see if interest or cash dividends from a life insurance policy were listed.
+2. Review the deceased’s tax returns for the last several years to see if interest or cash dividends from a life insurance policy were listed.
 There should be a corresponding 1099-INT from the life insurance company.
-These payments will be reported directly on form 1040, 1040A and 1040EZ or on Schedule B if an itemized tax return was filed.
+These payments will be reported directly on form 1040, 1040A and 1040EZ or on Schedule B if an itemized tax return was filed,

 7. Check with the decedent’s bank or financial institutions to see if life insurance benefits or policies were offered in connection with a checking or savings account or in connection with a brokerage account.

 Many times if a basic life insurance claim is denied, it is done so based upon a process known as “retroactive underwriting.”
 This usually occurs if the insured dies while the policy is the “contestability” period (usually 2 years from date of issue).
 This is a claim investigation technique that allows the insurance company to more fully and completely examine the deceased’s prior medical history.
 These prior medical records are reviewed thoroughly to see if the deceased left out or failed to disclose a pre-existing medical condition when completing the life insurance application.
 This “failure to disclose” is then used as grounds to deny the life insurance benefits.
 However, most claimants are not aware that such a denial must have materially affected the underwriting risk associated with issuing the policy.
 Simply put, the company must be able to legitimately argue that “but for” the undisclosed prior medical condition, the policy would not have been issued or the rates for the policy would have been significantly different.
 The issue of “material risk” is a complex issue that is often legally debatable.